yanlifang/InterviewPreparation/assignment/interview_05_06.md

 ## What is the singleton pattern?
 How to implement it?
 And when to use it?
+Singleton design pattern restricts the instantiation of a class to a single instance.
+In order to provide coorindated access to a certain resource, throughout an entire software system.
+Through this design pattern, the singleton class ensures that is is only instantiated once, and can provide easy access to the single instance.

+### Use case
+Common use-cases for the singleton design pattern include factories, builders and objects that hold program state.

+Singletons are sometimes considered to be an alternative to global variables or static classes.

+Compared to global varaibles, singletons have benefits:
+1. Singleton instance fields don't take up space in the global namespace
+2. Singletons may be lazily initialized

+Compared to static class, singleton holds an instantiated object, static classes do not:
+1. Singletons can implement interfaces
+2. Singletons can be passed as parameters
+3. Singletons can have their instances swapped out (such as for testing purposes)
+4. Singletons can be handled polymorphically, so there may exist multiple implementations

+Implementation:
+1. Typically implemented with a private constructor method, and a public static method to return the instance of the singleton - stored in a private static final variable.
+2. Two types of singleton implementations, diff in initialize the singleton instance, must consider thread-safety:
+   1. eager: Singleton instance is created when the singleton variable is initialized, not when it is first used.
+May consum system resources unnecessarily.
+Thread-safe public final class Singleton {
+        private static final Singleton INSTANCE = new Singleton();
+        private Singleton() {}

+        public static Singleton getInstance() {
+            return INSTANCE;
+        }
+    }
+   2. lazy initialization: created when the static getInstance method is first called.
+Ensures singleton instance only consumes system resources when it is absolutely necessary.
+Not thread safe.
+Singleton instance may be created multiple times, in a program with multiple threads, all using the Singleton class simultaneously.
+Might threads receiving a partially-created singleton object.

+   public final class Singleton {
+       private static Singleton instance = null;
+       private Singleton() {}

+       public static Singleton getInstance() {
+           if (instance == null) {
+               instance = new Singleton();
+           }
+           return instance;
+       }
+   }
+   3. Thread-safe lazy initialization: thread-safe use of synchronization.
+Instance variable is now also declared as volatile, which ensures that all threads have an updated view of the singleton instance. public final class Singleton {
+       private static volatile Singleton instance = null;
+       private Singleton() {}

+       public static Singleton getInstance() {
+           if (instance == null){
+               synchronized(Singleton.class) {
+                   if (instance == null) {
+                       instace = new Singleton();
+                   }
+               }
+           }
+           return instance;
+       }

+   }

 ## What is the result in the console?
 Int data;